What Is Formative Assessment? The Key To Student Success

 What does formative assessment look like in the classroom?

-Many teachers are well aware of the importance of effective questioning on student outcomes and it is no doubt an important aspect of formative assessment.
+Many teachers understand the importance of effective questioning on student outcomes and it is no doubt an important aspect of formative assessment.
 However, the most successful classrooms will use questioning among a range of other formative assessment strategies, including:

 • Direct observation